 Rule 1 states that we must start with some fixed set of actions.
 These are our generators.
+Not every action must appear on the predefined list of generators.
 In the case of Spinpossible, we encountered two possible generating sets.
 First, there was the set of allowable spins, which you counted in Exercise 2.6.
 Second, we considered the set $\{t, s_1, \ldots, s_8\}$ , which is a much smaller list of predefined actions.

-Rule 2 tells us that every action given in Rule 1 has an inverse.
-In the case of Spinpossible, every predefined spin is its own inverse.
+Rule 2 tells us that every action (whether is appears on the list in Rule 1 or not) has an inverse.